No One Is Prepared for Hagfish Slime

 That ability makes hagfish not only hard to bite, but also hard to defend against.
 Calli Freedman, another member of Fudge’s team, showed that these animals can wriggle through slits less than half the width of their bodies.
 In the wild, they use that ability to great effect.
 They can hunt live fish by pulling them out of sandy burrows.
 And if disturbed by predators, they can dive into the nearest nook they find.
 Perhaps that’s why, in 2013, the Italian researcher Daniela Silvia Pace spotted a bottlenose dolphin with a hagfish stuck in its blowhole.

 More commonly, these creatures burrow into dead or dying animals, in search of flesh to scavenge.
 They can’t bite; instead, they rasp away at carcasses with a plate of toothy cartilage in their mouths.
 The same traveling knots they use to de-slime themselves also help them eat.
 They grab into a cadaver, then move a knot from tail to head, using the leverage to yank out mouthfuls of meat.
-They can also eat by simply sitting inside a corpse, and absorbing nutrients directly through its skin and gills.
+They can also eat by simply sitting inside a corpse, and absorbing nutrients directly through their skin and gills.
 The entire hagfish is effectively a large gut, and even that is understating matters: Their skin is actually more efficient at absorbing nutrients than their own intestines.

 Hagfish are so thoroughly odd that biologists have struggled to clearly work out how they’re related to other fish, and to the other backboned vertebrates.
-Based on their simple anatomy, many researchers billed them creatures as primitive precursors to vertebrates—an intermediate form that existed before the evolution of jaws and spinal columns.
+Based on their simple anatomy, many researchers billed the creatures as primitive precursors to vertebrates—an intermediate form that existed before the evolution of jaws and spinal columns.

 But a new fossil called Tethymyxine complicates that story.
-Hailing from a Lebanese quarry, and purchased by researchers at a fossil show in Tuscon, Arizona, the Cretaceous-age creature is clearly a hagfish.
+Hailing from a Lebanese quarry, and purchased by researchers at a fossil show in Tucson, Arizona, the Cretaceous-age creature is clearly a hagfish.
 It has a raspy cartilage plate in its mouth, slime glands dotting its flanks, and even chemicals within those glands that match the composition of modern slime.
-By comparing Tethymyxine to other hagfish, Tetsuo Miyashita from the University of Chicago concluded that these creatures (along with another group of jawless fish, the lampreys) are not precursors to vertebrates, but actual vertebrates themselves.
+By comparing Tethymyxine to other hagfish, Tetsuto Miyashita from the University of Chicago concluded that these creatures (along with another group of jawless fish, the lampreys) are not precursors to vertebrates, but actual vertebrates themselves.

 Such work is always contentious, but it fits with the results of genetic studies.
 If it’s right, then hagfish aren’t primitive evolutionary throwbacks at all.
 Instead, they represent a lineage of vertebrates that diverged from all the others about 550 million years ago, and lost several traits such as complex eyes, taste buds, scales, and perhaps even bones.
 Maybe those losses were adaptations to a life spent infiltrating carcasses in the dark, deep ocean, much like their flaccid, nutrient-absorbing skins are.
-“Hagfishes might look primitive, they’re actually very specialized,” Miyashita adds.
+“Hagfishes might look primitive; they’re actually very specialized,” Miyashita adds.

-Their signature slime might also evolved as a result of that lifestyle, as a way of fending off predators that were competing for cadavers.
+Their signature slime might have also evolved as a result of that lifestyle, as a way of fending off predators that were competing for cadavers.
 “Everything about hagfish is weird,” says Fudge, “but it all kind of fits.”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.